- Becoming a U.S. citizen is a qualifying event.

 So it’s important to note that new U.S. nationals are eligible for a SEP, but they have to move to a U.S. state in order to take advantage of it, since that’s where ACA-compliant plans are offered.

 Medicare and Medicaid are available to eligible residents, and the Centers for Medicare and Medicaid Services (CMS) website has resource pages for people in the territories.
-There are also health insurance programs run by the territorial governments.
+There are also health insurance programs run by territorial governments.

 Becoming a lawfully present resident

 There are a wide range of immigration statuses that qualify as “lawfully present.”
-Lawfully present U.S. residents can enroll in health plans through the exchange, and have a special enrollment period that runs for 60 days from the date that they gain lawfully present resident status in the U.S.
+Lawfully present U.S. residents can enroll in health plans through the exchange, and have a special enrollment period that runs for 60 days from the date that they gain lawfully present resident status in the U.S. (Note that DACA — Deferred Action for Childhood Arrivals — is not an eligible immigration status, so a person with DACA status cannot use the health insurance exchange to obtain coverage.)

-Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100 percent of the federal poverty level are eligible for premium subsidies in the exchange if they are not eligible for Medicaid as a result of their immigration status.
+Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100% of the federal poverty level (FPL) are eligible for premium subsidies in the exchange if they are not eligible for Medicaid as a result of their immigration status.
 (Lawfully present residents generally have a five-year waiting period before they can be eligible for Medicaid, although some states use state funds to provide Medicaid coverage to lawfully present residents who have not met the five-year waiting period requirement).

 Ironically, it was this exact sort of situation that Congress was trying to prevent – in the case of lawfully present residents who hadn’t been in the U.S. long enough to qualify for Medicaid – when they included Section 36B(c)(1)(B) in the ACA.
 But they had no idea that the Supreme Court would issue a ruling a few years later that would ultimately throw millions of U.S. citizens into the same sort of health insurance gap.